Relativisticlike structure of classical thermodynamics: Thermodynamic geodesics

-From the last equation it is then easy to obtain the general relationships \be \tan\alpha = \frac{\xi_i + \eta_i/c_{_V}}{\eta_i + \xi_i c_{_V}}\ ,\quad \tan\alpha^\prime = \frac{\eta_i + \xi_i c_{_V}}{\xi_i + \eta_i/c_{_V}}\ . \ee These formulas are valid for any values of the initial state, except the one situated on the origin of coordinates.
-In fact, for the initial states $(0,\eta_i)$ and $(\xi_i, 0)$, we recover the values of the intersection angles described above.
-If the initial state is on the origin, the entropy condition (\ref{entcond}) is always satisfied since any arbitrary straight line that starts at the origin is characterized by $\Delta\xi \geq 0$ and $\Delta\eta \geq 0$ so that the allowed geodesics could occupy the entire positive quadrant as illustrated in figure \ref{fig:geo2}.
-However, this result changes drastically if we take into account the third law of thermodynamics which postulates the impossibility of reaching absolute zero of temperature or, equivalently, the minimum value of the entropy.
+If the initial state is on the origin, the entropy condition (\ref{entcond}) is always satisfied since any arbitrary straight line that starts at the origin is characterized by $\Delta\xi \geq 0$ and $\Delta\eta \geq 0$ so that the allowed geodesics could occupy the entire positive quadrant as illustrated in Fig. \ref{fig:geo2}.
+However, this result changes drastically if we take into account the third law of thermodynamics which postulates the impossibility of reaching absolute zero of temperature or, equivalently, the minimum value of the entropy \cite{callen}.
 For the ideal gas with fundamental equation (\ref{feqigs}) the minimum value for the entropy is $S_0$ and corresponds to $\xi=0$ and $\eta=0$.
 Consequently, the origin of coordinates must be ``removed" from the space of equilibrium states.

-The above results suggest the introduction of the concept of {\it thermodynamic geodesics} as those solutions of the geodesic equations which satisfy the laws of thermodynamics.
-In the case of the ideal gas, a thermodynamic geodesic can be represented as a straight line that never crosses the origin of coordinates and possesses a definite direction which coincides with the direction of entropy increase.
+We conclude that in the case of the ideal gas, a thermodynamic geodesic can be represented as a straight line that never crosses the origin of coordinates and possesses a definite direction which coincides with the direction of entropy increase.